 Safety is our top priority.
 We work closely with local public safety agencies to provide a safe and secure event.
 Please read important information below from our race officials.

 PACKET PICK-UP: All runners must have a valid, government-issued photo ID to pick up their packets.
 A photo ID is not required for children 17 and under.
 Participants are limited to picking up ONE additional race packet for another person.

 BAGGAGE INSPECTION/GEAR CHECK: On race weekend, all bags and items may be subject to search.
-To expedite longer lines and avoid bag searches throughout race weekend, we discourage bringing any bags other than the race-issued clear Gear Check Bag.
+To expedite lines and avoid bag searches, we discourage bringing any bags other than the race-issued clear Gear Check bag.
 Clear Gear Check bags will be provided to all registered runners at Packet Pick-Up in the EXPO.
 Runners may check their clear Gear Check bag in the GRB on Race Day.
 Clear bags containing other bags will not be accepted.

-START CORRALS: No bags of any kind will be allowed in the start line corrals or on the course.
+START CORRALS: No bags of any kind will be allowed in the start corrals or on the course.
 ‘Camelbacks’ or other similar hydration systems are allowed.

 COURSE TIME LIMITS: Participants are not allowed on the course after the streets are reopened to vehicular traffic.
-If you fall behind the pace, you will be asked by Houston Police Department to take race-provided transportation to the finish area.
+If you fall behind the pace, you will be asked by HPD to take the race-provided SAG transportation to the finish area.

-MOBILE DEVICES: Do not stop to take photographs on the race course or on the finish line.
+MOBILE DEVICES: Do not stop abruptly to take photographs on the racecourse or on the finish line.
+Be aware of the people around you and do not create an obstacle for others.
+Avoid taking a photograph if you are in a pack or crowd if there are other participants directly behind you.
 The use of selfie sticks is prohibited for your safety and the safety of those around you.

 MEDICAL EMERGENCIES: If you see a runner in distress, offer assistance and alert the nearest race official.
 If the situation appears to be urgent, call 911.
 Visit our website to learn about Hands-Only CPR and how you can help save a life!